-The club now has one senior Saturday XI, which will be playing in the Sussex League Division 7 East in the 2021 season.
-We also have a Mid-Week XI playing 20-20
+The club now has one Saturday XI, which will be playing in the Sussex League Division 7 East in the 2023 season.
+We have a Sunday XI playing every week, plus we have a

 Our ground, sited within the historic Firle Place country estate, is said to be one of the most picturesque grounds in England, with a rustic pavilion, huge oak trees and an excellent